edgarsmdn/OptML/README.md

-# Optimization_CPSE_2020
+# Optimization methods used in ML

-Practical excersises for the Optimization course of CPSE 2020
+Pedagogical implementation of various optimization methods used in ML